-Students shall make up all graded class work and tests assigned during an unexcused tardy, check in or check out, or absence.
+Students shall make up all graded class work and tests assigned or due during an unexcused tardy, check in or check out, or absence.
 All missed work during an unexcused absence must be requested by the student or parent/guardian either during the absence or on the day the student returns to school.
 A timeline for the completion of all missed work and/or tests will be determined by the teacher and the student and shall not exceed the number of days the student was out of school.
-At the teacher's discretion, graded class work/tests may be accepted for partial credit (with no more than one letter grade reduction), or full credit.
+At the teacher's discretion, graded class work/tests may be accepted for partial credit (with no more than a ten percent (10%) reduction), or full credit.